CharlieKarafotias/tmgr/README.md

 ### Persistent Storage

-TMGR utilizes the [dotenv](https://docs.rs/dotenv/latest/dotenv/) crate to store state between sessions.
-In the future, this will be replaced with a production ready solution, as setting environment variables through a .env file is not practical long term.
-The following variables are tracked in the .env file:
+TMGR utilizes a [toml](https://toml.io/en/) file to store state between sessions.
+The following variables are tracked in the `tmgr_config.toml` file:
 - db_var: Stores the current database.
-This is set by the `change_db` function under src/commands/db_cmds/persistent.rs and can be executed by running the command `tmgr database set {db_name}`.
+This can be set by the user by running the command `tmgr database set {database_name}`.
 - db_dir: Stores the save location of databases for the program.
 This can be set by the user by running the command `tmgr database set-directory {path}`.